linea-it/tno/frontend/user_docs/docs/user-guide/filter-events.md

 ### Hide Diurn Events

-On by default, it filters out occultations whose paths happen exclusively during daytime and paths that do not cross the Earth at all.
+On by default, it filters out occultations whose full paths (with uncertainties) happen exclusively during daytime and paths that do not cross the Earth at all.

 ### Duration and Size